Sahar-SE/voltsync-pro-ai/README.md

 - AI forecasting is performed locally using TensorFlow.js.
 - The demo link above points to the live Vercel deployment.

+If you like this project, please give it a ⭐ on GitHub!

 ## Project structure

 - `app/` — page and layout entrypoints